 ‘An exhibition that emerges out of selection from open submission is precious, because it fights the unspoken sense that all 'experts' agree on what constitutes quality.
 The open exhibition allows an element of surprise, discovery and newness to sneak through.
 It gives artists a greater level of opportunity and the chance for diverse work to be seen equally.’

-Our ambition for The Spectrum Award 2019 is to discover and recognise the fantastic work done across the UK by so many creative individuals.
-We are thrilled that the Award will, once again, reflect the creativity, diversity and excellence of artists with autism.
+Our ambition for The Spectrum Award 2022 is to discover and recognise the fantastic work done across the UK by so many creative individuals.
+We are thrilled that the Award will, once again, reflect the creativity, diversity and excellence of autistic artists.